synel/syndll2/README.md

 *Again, note that the `-Pre` flag is required since the library is currently in prerelease status.
 After a stable version is published, you will no longer have to pass the `-Pre` flag, and this page will be updated.*

+##### Manual Installation

+If you choose not to use NuGet, you can simply download the latest release from our [Releases Page](https://github.com/synel/syndll2/releases).

+- Place it somewhere in your solution directory.
+- Add a reference to the `Syndll2.dll` file in your project.

 ### Example Usage